jovial_svg 1.1.24 copy "jovial_svg: ^1.1.24" to clipboard

-SVG - Robust rendering of Scalable Vector Graphic images, supporting a well-defined profile of SVG and a fast-loading binary storage format.
+SVG - Robust rendering of Scalable Vector Graphic images, supporting a well-defined profile of SVG, a fast-loading binary storage format, and animation.

 jovial_svg #

-Robust, efficient rendering of SVG static images, supporting a well-defined profile of SVG and an efficient binary storage format.
-Very fast load times result from using this binary format -- loading a pre-compiled binary file is usually an order of magnitude faster than parsing an XML SVG file.
+Robust, efficient rendering of SVG static images, supporting a well-defined profile of SVG, an efficient binary storage format, and animation.
+Very fast load times result from using the binary format -- loading a pre-compiled binary file is usually an order of magnitude faster than parsing an XML SVG file.
 Observed speedups for loading larger SVG files range from 5x to 20x.

 The supported SVG profile includes the parts of SVG Tiny 1.2 that are applicable to static images, plus a healthy subset of SVG 1.1.
-In-line Cascading style sheets (CSS) are supported, via the <style> tag.
+In-line Cascading style sheets (CSS) are supported with limitations, via the <style> tag.
 In addition to SVG, Android Vector Drawable files are supported.
 A widget for displaying these scalable images is provided.
+SVG assets can be modified with a DOM interface in order to produce animation.

 The library is published to pub.dev, where you can also find the dartdocs.
 It's used for the jupiter icon in JRPN, and for the cards in Jovial Aisleriot.